Text by CLOT Magazine

-Lorem is the music-driven multidisciplinary project by Italian musician and visual artist Francesco D’Abbraccio.
+Lorem is a music-driven multidisciplinary project by Italian musician and visual artist Francesco D’Abbraccio.
 Working with neural networks and artificial intelligence systems, he produces sounds, visuals and texts.

-In an interview with us last year, at the time of his fantastic release adversarial feelings, D’abbraccio shared that the aim of the project, it’s to explore possibilities for the perception of human emotion in Artificial Intelligences, through the use of what he describes as “Emotional data sets” in the form of music, visuals and texts.
+In an interview with CLOT last year, at the time of his fantastic release Adversarial Feelings, D’abbraccio shared that the aim of the project it’s to explore possibilities for the perception of human emotion in Artificial Intelligence through the use of what he describes as “Emotional data sets” in the form of music, visuals and texts.
 These creative outcomes are regarded as indicative of typically human expression, by sharing them with AI, non-human reactions to these expressions are generated.

 For this project, a neural network was trained to write the whole plot according to a dataset composed by original transcriptions of Mirek Hardiker’s dreams.
 Hardiker, a researcher at SRU (Stanford) during the ’80s, built a huge dataset of daily transcriptions, covering a time span of about 21 years.
 AI-generated images and sounds interpreted then those words, disclosing an eerie journey into the deepest realms of consciousness.

 While the voice is disembodied in a time-stretched ghostly manner, the drumbeat transfigures in an electronically deconstructed pulse.
 Almost like a Twin Peaksian fairy tale, the featured video works as a narrative counterpart to the sound, bringing the viewer into a strange encounter with a magical giant, a shapeshifting entity capable of altering the course of nature, something that will haunt your soul with uncanny valley feelings, of something familiar, but at the same time, alien and disconcerting.